Number of Jobs

-Relating to people is one of the best components of this profession, Carpenter says, and having this skill also helps when a driver must manage a mosaic of personalities and commuting problems.
-In other words, the inpatient need not apply.
+Relating to people is one of the best components of this profession, Carpenter says, and having this skill also helps drivers manage the mosaic of personalities and commuting problems they may encounter daily.
+In other words, the impatient and short-fused need not apply.
 “I just keep an even keel,” he says.
 “I stay right in the middle.
-It’s about the way you talk, and the sound of your voice [when calming riders]. ...
+It’s about the way you talk and the sound of your voice [when calming riders]. ...
 I always try to sympathize with the customer.”

-According to the BLS, the median annual salary for a transit and intercity bus driver was $35,720 in 2011.
-The best-paid 10 percent made approximately $57,410, while the lowest-paid made approximately $21,080 in a year.
-The field’s best-compensated are usually charter bus drivers, but competition for those positions may be higher.
-The highest-paid in the profession work in Spokane, Wash., Olympia, Wash., and New York City.
-School bus drivers earn slightly less, with an average salary that is a little less than $30,000 per year.
-The highest-paid in that profession earn around $43,640, and work in San Francisco, Philadelphia, and New Bedford, Mass.
+According to the BLS, the median annual salary for a transit and intercity bus driver was $36,600 in 2012.
+The best-paid 10 percent made $59,480, while the lowest-paid made approximately $21,320.
+The highest-paid in the profession work in Olympia, Wash., Seattle and New York City.
+School bus drivers earn less than transit and intercity bus drivers, with an average salary just over $29,000 per year.

 Driver qualifications vary by state.
-Many employers prefer drivers that have a high school diploma (or its equivalent) and are at least 21 years of age.
-A clean driving record is a no-brainer prerequisite, but a clean bill of health is also often required, to ensure drivers don’t have a heart attack or fall asleep behind the wheel.
-A commercial driver’s license is the other prerequisite for landing a position.
-Once hired, new drivers usually receive one to three months of both practical and classroom instruction.
+Many employers prefer drivers who are at least 21 years of age and have a high school diploma or its equivalent.
+Of course, a clean driving record is a prerequisite, and a clean bill of health is also often required to ensure drivers don’t have a medical condition that could interfere with operating a bus.
+A commercial driver’s license is another prerequisite for landing a position.
+Once hired, new drivers usually receive one to three months of practical and classroom instruction.

 Driving record aside, Carpenter insists that customer service skills set prospective drivers apart from other job candidates.
-“I believe I could teach a person to drive [a bus].
-But I can’t teach you how to deal with people.
-I’ll never forget when I was going through training, we had a class that was just about different scenarios of dealing with different types of people.”
+“I believe I could teach a person to drive [a bus], but I can’t teach you how to deal with people,” he says.
+Other than patience and customer service skills, bus drivers need solid hand-eye coordination, good hearing ability and they must be able to pass vision tests.